coinbase/commerce-onchain-payment-protocol/README.md

 ### Contract Deployments

-As of February 23, 2024, the Commerce Onchain Payment Protocol is deployed in the following locations:
+As of April 16, 2024, the Commerce Onchain Payment Protocol is deployed in the following locations:

 | Chain    | Environment     | Address                                      |
 | -------- | --------------- | -------------------------------------------- |